matwilso/matwilso.github.io/_posts/gpt-sim.md

 Think how good humans are at intuitive physics and pyschology.
-You can predict what will happen if you bump your coffee cup near the edge of your table or how someone else might respond if you bump their coffee near the edge of the table.
+You can predict what will happen if you bump your coffee cup near the edge of your table or how someone might respond if you bump *their* coffee near the edge of the table.
 Yet human information processing abilities are constrained by our hardware, the DNA bottleneck, and whatever we can learn in a single lifetime.

-Now think how much better you could do with digital brains specifically optimized to model these things, trained on orders of magnitude more data than you would ever encounter in a lifetime, with more memory, higher accuracy representations.
+Think how much better you could do with digital brains specifically optimized to model these things, trained on orders of magnitude more data than you would ever encounter in a lifetime, with more memory, higher accuracy representations.

-If text-based-GPT is like having thousands of world experts to talk to, Robot-YouTube-GPT is like thousands of world experts there in the room with you.
+If text-based-GPT is like having thousands of world experts to talk to, robot-embodied YouTube-GPT is like thousands of world experts there in the room with you.
 It knows survival skills, workout routines, yoga, guitar cords.
 It can demonstrate and explain the mechanics of these things to you (e.g., [starting a fire with a magnifying glass](https://www.youtube.com/watch?v=D2ym8wt5NWo)).